TunchinKao/Final_project/README.md

 # Final_project
-Introduction-to-Programming Final Allegro Project
+Introduction-to-Programming I Final Project

-A small 2D shooting game
+A small 2D shooting game Using Allegro5.

-You can just clone the project and Run Release/Final_Project.exe for Windows
+You can just clone the project and Run Release/Final_Project.exe for Windows.

 all codes are in src/